 One of the most common types of sex crimes is child pornography.
 According to 720 ILCS 5/11-20.1, child pornography refers to the possession of images that depict children in lewd or sexual ways.
 The child may be nude or performing sexual acts.

 The person does not have to be in actual possession of the images.
 Simply viewing child pornography on a computer for personal pleasure is a crime.

 An Illinois man is facing child pornography charges after an employee at a law firm found images of child pornography on the office printer.
 The 62-year-old Elmhurst man is a lawyer at the firm.

 Police were called to the office on August 27.
-Police searched the office and found a box with thousands of images depicting porn, all believe to be downloaded and copied from the internet.
+Police searched the office and found a box with thousands of images depicting porn, all believed to be downloaded and copied from the internet.
 The man was in the office and was taken into police custody.

-The man faces seven counts of child pornography and is being held on $75,000 bond.
+The man faces seven counts of child pornography and is being held on a $75,000 bond.
 The man is set to appear in court on September 18.
-If he posts bond before then, he is not allowed to use a computer or the internet and must avoid contact with anyone under age 18.
+If he posts bond before then, he is not allowed to use a computer or the internet and must avoid contact with anyone under the age of 18.